orpheustaken/webautomation/README.md

 ---

-This project was made to simply practice some automation testing using Java, Selenium WebDriver and Cucumber/Gherkin.
+This Maven Project was made to practice automated web testing using Java, Selenium WebDriver and Cucumber/Gherkin.

 ---